-The "practice of medicine" as defined in Section 54-1803(1), Idaho Code, includes the performance of cosmetic treatments using prescriptive medical/cosmetic devices and products which penetrate and alter human tissue.
-Such cosmetic treatments can result in complications such as visual impairment, blindness, inflammation, burns, scarring, hypopigmentation, and hyperpigmentation and, therefore, can only be performed as set forth herein.
+a.
+Purpose.
+The "practice of medicine." as defined in Section 54-1803(1), Idaho Code, includes the administration of parenteral admixtures and the performance of cosmetic treatments using prescriptive medical/cosmetic devices and products which penetrate and or alter human tissue.
+Such ecosmetic treatments can result in lead to significant complications that may result in permanent injury or deathsuch as visual impairment, blindness, inflammation, burns, scarring, hypopigmentation, and hyperpigmentation and, therefore, can only be performed as set forth herein.
 This chapter does not authorize the practice of medicine or any of its branches by a person not so licensed by the Board.
-(3-28-23)

-01. Definitions.
-(3-28-23)

-- a.
-Ablative Ablative is the separation, eradication, removal, or destruction of human tissue.(3-28-23) - b.
+(3-28-23) .
+1 Definitions.
+(3-28-23) a.
+Ablative.
+Ablative is the separation, eradication, removal, or destruction of human tissue.
+(3-28-23) b .]
 Incisive.
 Incisive is the power and quality of cutting of human tissue.
-(3-28-23) - c.
-Cosmetic Treatment.
-An aesthetic treatment prescribed by a physician for a patient that uses prescriptive medical/cosmetic devices and/or products to penetrate or alter human tissue.
-(3-28-23) - d.
+(3-28-23) е.
+(Cosmetic Treatment.
+An aesthetic treatment prescribed by a physician for a patient that uses Section 000 Page 7 Commented [RS40]: Consistent with chapter 58, title 54.

+Commented [MC41R40]: The Board discussed this rule as it pertains to med spas, botox, and IV Hydration.
+5/9/2024 Commented [RS42]: Incorporated into 001.
+Scope prescriptive medical/cosmetic devices and/or products to penetrate or alter human tissue.
+(3-28-23) d.
 Prescriptive Medical/Cosmetic Device.
 A federal food and drug administration approved prescriptive device that uses waveform energy including, but not limited to, intense pulsed light or lasers, to cosmetically alter human tissue.
-(3-28-23) - e.
+(3 28 23) e.
 Prescriptive Medical/Cosmetic Product.
 A federal food and drug administration approved prescriptive product whose primary intended use of the product is achieved through chemical action and cosmetically alters human tissue including, but not limited to, filler substances such as collagen or fat; lipo transfer; muscle immobilizers or sclerosing agents.
-(3-28-23) - O2.
+(3-28-23) b02.
 Duties and Responsibilities of Supervising Physicians.
-The supervising physician accepts full responsibility for cosmetic treatments provided by medical personnel and for the supervision of such treatments.
+The supervising physician accepts full responsibility for cosmetic all treatments provided by medical personnel and for the supervision of such treatments.
 The supervising physician must be trained in the safety and use of prescriptive medical/cosmetic devices and products.
+(3-28-23) Commented [RS43]: Moved to definitions.